Remembering the men from the Kingsdown and Creekside Cluster

 "In the ship that I am in, the Chief Electrical Artificer and the Chief Armourer cock the pistol and examine it.
 After that is done it is passed to the Torpedo Gunner's Mate - one Torpedo Gunner's Mate to each pair of mine rails.
 The priming party is stationed at a table between the mine rails, these men fitting the detonators into the primers.
 The fitted primer is then passed to the Torpedo Gunner's Mate who fixes it on the pistol, examining the pistol before fitting the primer.
 This is the routine carried out when we have time to do it, but as a rule, the thing is done at such a rush that you have to employ other people on the work in addition to the Torpedo Gunner's Mates……...
 Leading Torpedo Men and Seamen Torpedo Men."

-"Instruction given in the ship.
+"Instruction is given in the ship.
 There is also another point I should like to mention in regard to the priming.
 The priming is practically the last thing done after the mines are got on board and the men have practically worked 18 hours out of 24 and when it comes to the priming they have just about had enough of it.
 Therefore unless you have got proper experienced people to do the work - Petty Officers that you can trust - you cannot guarantee that the proper amount of care is going to be taken for the work."

-The outcome of the Court of Inquiry:
+The outcome of the Court of Inquiry was as follows:

 In compliance with your Memorandum No. W.24.G. of the 27th May, 1915, we have the honour to report that, having held a careful enquiry into the circumstances attending the blowing up of H.M.S.
 "PRINCESS IRENE", the Court is of the opinion that the explosion was an accidental one.